How to Use PR to Grow Sales

 Leads developed through a CEO’s social media activities convert 7 times more frequently than other leads.
 Source: IBM

-There are some companies out there that have the undying trust of their audiences.
+Some companies out there have the undying trust of their audiences.
 Take a tech giant like Apple, for example.
 Its products are considered premium quality despite occasionally lacking features that its competitors have.
-Whenever Apple releases a new product, the audience immediately knows that it’s going to be a great addition to the existing lineup of products, and there’s a certain level of quality that they expect because of the brand name.
+Whenever Apple releases a new product, the audience immediately knows that it will be a great addition to the existing lineup of products.
+There’s a certain level of quality that they expect because of the brand name.

 In fact, a study by Lucidpress shows that brand consistency contributes to a 33% increase in overall growth.
 However, it’s not just consistency in product quality that matters.
 You also need to be consistent with your public relations, with transparency, with your message, and even with your branding.
 By maintaining consistency in all aspects of your business, you essentially earn irrational trust from your audience, you build a loyal following, and you greatly increase conversion rates.

-CEO’s and top-level entrepreneurs are reaching out to me for meetings.
-They wouldn’t have given me the time of day five years ago.
+I use my earned media appearances to help me connect CEO’s and top-level entrepreneurs.
+They wouldn’t have given me the time of day a few years ago.
 I get emails that start with, “Hey, John, I saw you in ‘XYZ media outlet’, I’d like to discuss…”

 Not only will getting media placements attract more meeting invites, but you can also use your media appearances as touchpoints with clients, investors, and stakeholders.
 Send them the link to the media spot and let them know you thought they may appreciate seeing it.
 Then, ask them for their feedback.